How Much Does It Cost To Ship A Car State-To-State? Here's What to Expect

 How much does it cost to ship a car to another state?

-Is open or enclosed transport more cost-effective for state-to-state car shipping?
+Is open or enclosed transport cheaper for shipping a car to another state?